Archive for February, 2016

 As already outlined in last week’s blog, Hancock’s theory is that pre-deluge there was a highly intelligent civilisation living on the planet quite separate from the majority of Homo sapiens who were still hunter-gatherer nomads.
 It was only post-deluge that archeologists see the emergence of farming and domestication of animals and people.
 And why would there not be an advanced civilisation 13,000+ years ago?
 Homo sapiens had been around for around 190,000 years at that time; an advanced intelligence could quite conceivably have emerged.
 And if we look at the Biblical verses in Genesis 6 immediately preceding the story of Noah and the flood, we read the story that “The Sons of God took the daughters of man for their wives and had children by them.
 These children were the great men of ancient times.
 At this time the Nephilim (cast down/ giants) were on the earth.”
 We also note in the Book of Job, that the “Sons of God” were clarified as angels who made up God’s Council, and indeed, also according to the Book of Job, Satan was one of these “Sons of God”.
-Genesis also tells us that it was Satan who tempted Eve, a daughter of man, with the gift of intelligence (his ‘fruit’ from the tree of knowledge).
+Genesis also tells us that it was Satan who gave Eve, a daughter of man ‘fruit’ from the serpent that seeded humanity from the tree of knowledge).
 So far from being a wacky conspiracy, Hancock’s theory actually has the backing of the Bible in addition to his own archeological and astronomical research.

 So let’s think about that.
 A civilisation existed 13,000 years and more ago that was at least as advanced as we are today.
 According to Hancock’s research there was a huge comet impact around 12,800 years ago that caused massive global flooding and plunged the earth back into an ice age, from which it had been recovering, for another 1,000 years.
 Post-deluge signs of the emergence of ‘civilisation’ often focus on the megaliths, the pyramids of Egypt, Stonehenge in England etc. These have been carbon-dated and aligned with Egyptian records to date them as approximately 4,000 years old.
 Carbon-dating however is based on dating organic matter, it cannot actually date stone itself.
 Hancock’s analysis of Egyptian history concludes that the Pharaohs to whom the pyramids were credited, were in fact quite probably just repairing or extending older constructions.
 His study was inspired by the discovery of a huge megalithic monument site, Gobekli Tepe in southern Turkey.
 This massive construction was, for some reason, back-filled with rocks soon after it was completed and so enables the archeologists to precisely date its original construction to 12,600 years ago which is a couple of hundred years after the impact of the comet.
 The first discoveries of the agricultural revolution on the planet also come from this archeological site.

 The Israelite Bible talks about Noah and his ark taking plants and seeds to Canaan, near Lebanon to repopulate the world.
 Subsequently, Moses’ Israelite army, under the instructions of Yahweh, God, slaughtered the Canaanites who included the ‘giants’ who were descendants of Ham, son of Noah to claim Canaan for themselves as their promised land.
 Sumerian clay tablets dating back to as far as 5,000 years ago are the oldest written documents discovered.
 They pre-date the Bible by over 1,000 years.
 They also have a tale of the Flood, although their hero of the flood is named Ziusudra not Noah.
 The cause of the flood in Sumerian texts was not so much the ‘evil’ of mankind but rather that they were simply too noisy, bothersome and populous for the gods to tolerate any longer.
-Just too many of us starting to make a bloody nuisance of ourselves.
-I do get that.
-Many is the time that I have been surrounded by a crowd of noisy and bothersome people and wished I could just create a flood and flush them all away.
 In these Sumerian clay tablets is also reference, post-deluge, to the seven sages, the magicians of the Gods, travelling and sailing to different parts of the globe on a mission to re-civilise the world.
 Egypt was first port of call for the civilising process, Turkey and Babylon not far after.
 China was also an early starter in the modern civilisation process followed by Japan.
 South Americans have similar tales about Gods arriving after the flood and teaching them metal-craft, gold-smithing and the engineering skills to build intricately designed irrigation schemes on the sides of mountains and precision pyramids with accurate astronomical references.

 Hancock’s research led him to the Zoroastrian texts referring to Vara, underground multi storey shelters recorded as having been built to preserve the seeds of the best of homo sapiens, plants and animals, awaiting the post-deluge ‘long winter’ to pass.
 Hancock did then visit the Cappadicia region of Turkey where a large number of these multi-level underground constructions have been discovered, as detailed in my previous blog.
 His conclusion is that an ancient, highly sophisticated civilisation, at least as technologically advanced as we are today, predicted the arrival of the comet and preserved the seeds of man, plants and animals in these underground laboratory-shelters.
 Then, when the dust settled and the planet was ready for replanting, a handful of the survivors took ‘civilisation’ including a genetically intelligent species of human, the best plants and animals to distant parts of earth, teaching their technology to the surviving more primitive hunter gatherers, introducing domesticated farming, pottery, metal-smelting, urban development, legal and commercial systems, art and languages.
 Ten thousand years later, here we are.